wking/swc-boot-camps/GoodProgrammingPractice.md

 Finally, change your script to reflect the fact that `simulate` returns a single array and `plot` takes in a single array.

+## Modularise into modules

+We now have a single script that consists of functions and code that is executed directly.
+We may want to use these functions in other scripts, so we can pull them out into a new Python module.

+Create a new file, `lotkavolterra.py`, and copy the `import` statements, constant declarations (`BIRTH`, `DEATH`, `POPULATIONS`) and the functions into it.

+Now remove the functions, constant declarations and redundant `import` statements from your script and run it again.

+We get an error as our constants and functions are now defined outside our script.
+We need to import them:

+    from lotkavolterra import simulate
+    from lotkavolterra import plot
+    from lotkavolterra import BIRTH
+    from lotkavolterra import DEATH
+    from lotkavolterra import POPULATION

+We could now give this module to a colleague and they can use our functions within their own programs should they wish.
+It's also separated the computation and plotting code from the code that sets up the initial values of the simulation, so we can them implement various ways of setting up these initial values (e.g. by having one script read them from the command-line or another read them from a configuration file).

 ## Save the simulation data